jellyfishsolutions/lynx-admin-ui/README.md

 -   `descriptionText`: additional `small` text rendered inside the `label` tag.
 Supports localized strings.
 -   `descriptionTextClasses`: custom CSS classes for the `descriptionText`.
 -   `editorFullWidth`: indicates if the field should occupy the full width of the view in the editor instead of the half width as by default.
 This option will be overwritten by `editorClasses`.
+-   `tab`: indicates in which tab the field will be inserted.
+The tab must be addressed through the `key` property.
+This property has effect only if the `tabs` property of the `uiSettings` of the `AdminUI` optional parameter is defined and has at least one element.
+See the `AdminUI uiSettings parameter` for further information
+-   `onRightColumn`: indicates if the field is rendered in the right column of the detail view.
+This property should be used only if the `hasRightColumn` property of the `uiSettings` of the `AdminUI` optional parameter is defined as `true`.
+In the other case, the field will not be rendered.

 Moreover, in the editor section, each field is wrapped inside a `div` with an unique id.
 The id is defined as `field-{{entity-name}}-{{name-of-the-field}}`.
 Using the id, it is possible to customize though CSS rules the aspect of a single field.
 In the list section, each field has its own class, defined as `header-{{name-of-the-field}}` and `cell-{{header-of-the-field}}`, for the `th` and the `td` element respectively.
 These classes apply also for the nested list, used with the `AdminType.Table` type.